General Dentistry Tulsa, OK

 At-Home Oral Hygiene

 Caring for your teeth and gums at home can prevent many common dental problems.
 First, floss before you brush.
-Choose a type of floss that works best for your teeth—thinner floss for tight spaces and thicker floss for larger gaps.
+Choose a type of floss that works best for your teeth.
+You can use a thinner floss for tight spaces and thicker floss for larger gaps.

 After you floss, brush your teeth and gums with a soft-bristled toothbrush.
 We recommend using fluoride toothpaste because fluoride is a natural mineral that strengthens your teeth.
 Brushing and flossing twice a day will keep your mouth healthy and your breath fresh.